• Skip to main content

 Everything is correlated.
 Taking your kids to school, driving to and from work, or running errands can be costly during inflation.

 Also, be aware that gas goes bad.
-Consider a preservative or use it on a rotating basis (add canned gas to the car and fill the small tank with fresh).
+Consider a preservative or use it rotating (add canned gas to the car and fill the small tank with fresh).

-If you use propane for cooking, having small propane tanks on hand and a gas grill will also help when propane prices go up.
+If you use propane for cooking, having small propane tanks and a gas grill will also help when propane prices increase.

 Peanut Butter

-Peanut butter is a tasty delicacy that has plenty of protein.
-Many dishes can be made from peanut butter, including sandwiches, pasta, chicken, and even soup.
+Peanut butter is a tasty delicacy with plenty of protein.
+Many dishes can be made from it, including sandwiches, pasta, chicken, and even soup.

-Diversifying, long-lasting, delicious, and a type of low-cost food make it a popular choice for mums during inflation.
+Diversifying, long-lasting, delicious, and low-cost, it is a popular choice for mums during inflation.

-After opening, peanut butter can last 6-9 months if refrigerated.
-Ran out of peanut butter?
-The good news is that you can make different nut butters if you have some peanuts lying around.
+If refrigerated after opening, peanut butter can last 6-9 months.
+Have you run out of peanut butter?
+The good news is that you can make different nut butter with some peanuts.

 Olive Oil